Rikagx/Hugo/content/post/blogpost_1.md

     ## $ Q4             <fct> Neutral, Strongly agree, Agree, Disagree, Agree...
     ## $ Q5             <fct> Neutral, Strongly agree, Agree, Agree, Agree, A...
     ## $ race           <fct> NA, NA, Non-Hispanic Caucasian, Non-Hispanic Ca...

+### Analyzing and Summarizing

+Whenever I do any sort of analysis, I like to first quickly summarize my data.
+This is helpful both for reporting purposes and for explaining analysis to non-stats folks.
+Especially, for chi-square or t-test analysis, its always nice to see a quick contingency table which can help intuitively explain when certain variables are associated with one another.

+The benefit and sometimes the curse of R is that there are multiple ways of doing the same thing.
+Summarizing